-The data are examined in comparison to the Survey of Employment, Payrolls and Hours employment movements and levels to determine if the observed data are consistent with the rest of the labour market.
+The data are examined in comparison to the Survey of Employment, Payrolls and Hours employment movements and levels data to determine if the observed data are consistent with the rest of the labour market.

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

 Revisions and seasonal adjustment

-Each month, Statistics Canada releases preliminary job vacancy data for the current month and revised data for the previous month.
-As job vacancy data are released, in three-month moving averages, the preliminary data are calculated from one month of preliminary and two months of revised data.
+Each month, Statistics Canada releases preliminary job vacancy estimations for the current month and revised estimations for the previous month.
+As job vacancy estimations are released, in three-month moving averages, the preliminary estimations are calculated from one month of preliminary and two months of revised data.
 From time to time, a historical revision is undertaken to account for changes related to new data sources, revised industry classifications, and frame changes.
 The job vacancy data series is revised at this time.

 Job vacancy estimates are not currently seasonally adjusted.
 It is not yet possible to perform seasonal adjustment, as this process requires at least seven years of data.
 When at least seven years of data have been collected, seasonal adjustment could be integrated into the program.
 Changes in the number and job vacancy rates, from one period to the next, will contain seasonal, as well as non-seasonal variation.
 Furthermore, given that this is a new data series, long term trends are not yet established and therefore, data should be interpreted with caution.